We investigate complaints submitted by port users in relation to the Port of Melbourne’s compliance with certain legislative requirements.

 Information for Port of Melbourne users

-As part of our regulatory responsibilities, we investigate complaints submitted by port users in relation to the Port of Melbourne’s compliance with a pricing order (legislation that regulates how the port sets its prices).
+As part of our regulatory responsibilities, we investigate complaints submitted by port users in relation to the Port of Melbourne’s compliance with a pricing order (legislation that regulates how the port sets its prices) including the May 2020 amendment to the pricing order.
 Read more about our role in administering the Port of Melbourne pricing order.

 In this context, a 'port user' is someone who uses the port's prescribed services.
 It doesn't extend to general consumers, who are more likely to purchase goods from a business that is a 'port user'.